-Allergy testing is done by sending your blood to the Laboratory and they conduct an ELISA test which checks for reactions for all common allergens including air-born allergens like dust, pollen, grasses, animal hair and dander and reactions to foods like Milk, soya, wheat, nuts and fish.
+Allergy testing is done by sending your blood to the Laboratory to test for reactions to airborne allergens and/or food allergies.
 Allergies are characterised by an immediate onset of symptoms including itchy palate and skin, swelling of lips, mouth and throat, Urticaria (swelling of skin) and certain cases of Asthma.
 Allergies are mediated by Immunoglobulin E, which is what is tested for in your blood.

 Dear Dr Gunter,

 I just wanted to let your know that our daughter’s skin has improved remarkably.
 In fact, the eczema around her eyes started clearing within 2 days of us taking her off gluten, eggs and fish and now the eczema is virtually entirely gone.

 So I just wanted to let you know and say thanks very much for the help, the improvement in her skin truly has been remarkable! -Kind regards, Stefan Bolling

 There is some discrepancy in the allergy community regarding routine IgG testing (like Alcat etc)- (which is not an IgG4 ELISA).
 IgG testing is too broad spectrum in its assessment and can show false positive results.
 It is only the IgG4 subfraction test which is specific for intolerances that is used and this test is only manufactured in Germany and imported into South Africa.